MichaelDimmitt/vimgit-history-rewrite-reporter-plugin/README.md

 ## Src
 The current code is located at: vimrc.vim
-The code with comments added is located at: .vimrc.vim.withcomments
+The code with comments added is located at: .vimrc.vim.withcomments.vim